TheOldPresbyope/moode-radio-utils/README.md

 These files are not integrated into the moOde UI in any way.
 All operations take place on the command line of the moOde player.

+### A note about user-defined radio stations

+To be recognized by these scripts, a user-defined radio station must have at least two components:

+* an entry in the cfg_radio table of the moOde database, /var/local/www/db/moode-sqlite3.db
+* a corresponding .pls file in the MPD directory /var/lib/mpd/music/Radio

+Optionally, it may also have a .jpg file of the station logo in /var/www/images/radio-logos and a .jpg file of the thumbnail generated from it in /var/www/images/radio-logos/thumbs

+All these components are generated when a user clicks on the "+" icon in the Radio Directory and fills in information in the New Station menu which appears.

+<b>These scripts ignore .pls files and .jpg files for which there is no corresponding entry in the database</b>

 ## Getting the tools onto your moOde player

 The easiest way to get these files is to use **git**, which is already installed in moOdeOS.
 From the command line of each moOde player in a directory writeable by you (your home directory is a good choice)